tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 [Illustration]

 Jenny Skunk grinned.
-"Hello, Unc' Billy!" said he.
+"Hello, Unc' Billy!" said she.
 "Have you seen any fat beetles this morning?"

 Unc' Billy grinned.
-"Good mo'nin', Brer Skunk," he replied.
+"Good mo'nin', Sis Skunk," he replied.
 "Ah can't rightly say Ah have.
 Ah had it on mah mind to ask yo' the same thing."

 Jenny sat down and looked at Unc' Billy with twinkling eyes.
-His grin grew broader and became a chuckle.
-"Unc' Billy," said he, "have you ever in your life combed your hair or brushed your coat?"
-You know Unc' Billy usually looks as if every hair was trying to point in a different direction from every other hair, while Jenny Skunk always appears as neat as if he spent half his time brushing and smoothing his handsome black and white coat.
+Her grin grew broader and became a chuckle.
+"Unc' Billy," said she, "have you ever in your life combed your hair or brushed your coat?"
+You know Unc' Billy usually looks as if every hair was trying to point in a different direction from every other hair, while Jenny Skunk always appears as neat as if she spent half her time brushing and smoothing her handsome black and white coat.

 Unc' Billy's eyes twinkled.
-"Ah reckons Ah did such a thing once or twice when Ah was very small, Brer Skunk," said he, without a trace of a smile.
+"Ah reckons Ah did such a thing once or twice when Ah was very small, Sis Skunk," said he, without a trace of a smile.
 "But it seems to me a powerful waste of time.
 Ah have mo' important things to worry about.
-By the way, Brer Skunk, did yo' ever run away from anybody in all your life?"
+By the way, Sis Skunk, did yo' ever run away from anybody in all your life?"

 Jenny looked surprised at the question.
-He scratched his head thoughtfully.
-"Not that I remember of," said he after a little.
-"Most folks run away from me," he added with a little throaty chuckle.
+She scratched her head thoughtfully.
+"Not that I remember of," said she after a little.
+"Most folks run away from me," she added with a little throaty chuckle.
 "Those who don't run away always are polite and step aside.
 It may be that when I was a very little fellow and didn't know much about the Great World and the people who live in it, I might have run away from some one, but if I did, I can't remember it.
 Why do you ask, Unc' Billy?"

-"Oh, no reason in particular, Brer Skunk.
+"Oh, no reason in particular, Sis Skunk.
 No reason in particular.
 Only Ah wonder sometimes if yo' ever realize how lucky yo' are.
 If Ah never had to worry about mah hungry neighbors, Ah reckons perhaps Ah might brush mah coat oftener."
 Unc' Billy's eyes twinkled more than ever.